infinum/android-sentinel/README.md

 - `tool-chucker` - contains a class wrapper for Chucker
 - `tool-collar` - contains a class wrapper for Collar
 - `tool-dbinspector` - contains a class wrapper for DbInspector
+- `tool-leakcanary` - contains a class wrapper for LeakCanary
 - `tool-appgallery` - contains a class wrapper for Huawei AppGallery
 - `tool-googleplay` - contains a class wrapper for Google Play
 - `tool-thimble` - contains a class wrapper for Thimble